andrasq/node-qbson/README.md

 BSON binary object id.
 Can be constructed from a 24-char hex string, a 12-char binary string, or a buffer.
-If constructed without an argument, eg `new qbson.ObjectId()`, it will create a new id unique to this process.
+If constructed without an argument, eg `new qbson.ObjectId()`, it will be assigned an id value unique to this process.

     oid1 = qbson.ObjectId();
     oid2 = qbson.ObjectId("112233445566778899aabbcc");